 I studied Ancient History and Social Anthropology at University College London, Classics at Cambridge, and taught at Durham University before joining the Classics Department at Trinity College Dublin in 2006.

-My research explores the intersections of Greek literature and philosophy in the fifth and fourth centuries BC.
-My most recent project (2014: CUP) examines the popular reception and political use of early Greek philosophy by the Greek comic poet Aristophanes in his comedy Thesmophoriazusae ('Women at the Thesmophoria') (411 BC).
-But further research interests also include Greek (popular and philosophical) conceptions of the senses and of perception; Greek philosophy and wisdom literature; literary approaches to Platonic dialogue; and anthropology in Classics (and vice versa).
-My next project is an introduction to the history of the dialogue between the disciplines of Anthropology and Classics which explores how Classical conceptions are and have always been foundational in Western approaches to the question of what characterizes the human.
+My research straddles a variety of areas in Classical Greek literature and philosophy and the reception of ancient thought.
+My book (2014: CUP) examines the popular reception and political use of early Greek philosophy by the Greek comic poet Aristophanes in his comedy Thesmophoriazusae ('Women at the Thesmophoria') (411 BC).
+Further articles examine Greek (popular and philosophical) conceptions of the senses and of perception, and my current book project is an introduction to the long dialogue between the disciplines of Anthropology and Classics which explores how Classical conceptions are and have always been foundational in Western approaches to the question of what characterizes the human.

 - Clements, A. (2014) ‘The senses in philosophy and science: five conceptions from Heraclitus to Plato’, in J. Toner (ed.), The Cultural History of the Senses in Antiquity.
 Berg Press: 115-38.

 - Clements, A. (2014) ‘Divine scents and presence’, in M. Bradley (ed.), Smell and the Ancient Senses.
 Routledge: 46-59.

 - Clements, A. (2013) ‘”Looking Mustard”: Greek popular epistemology and the meaning of drimus’, in S. Butler and A. Purves (eds.), Synaesthesia and the Ancient Senses.
 Acumen Press: 71-88.

 - Clements, A. (2009) ‘Thesmophoriazusae’s Two Dawns’, Mnemosyne 62: 535-67.